aras-p/test-fbx-parsers/readme.md

 Importing 9 large-ish FBX files (total size 2GB), on Ryzen 5950X CPU (Windows 10, built with Visual Studio 2022 v17.13.1), in "Release" build configuration.
 See details on files below.

+What the test application does, is parse the input files, and does a _very basic_ "summary": how many meshes, lights, cameras, bones are present, and the total sum of mesh vertices and faces.
+Nothing related to animations is tested.

 | Parser                   | Time sequential, s | Time parallel, s | Executable size, KB |
 |--------------------------|------:|-------:|-----:|
 | ufbx                     |   9.8 |    2.7 |  457 |